gene-git/Arch-mkpkg/README.md

 # OVERVIEW of mkpkg

-Building an Arch package requires invoking *makepkg* with *PKGBUILD* file.
+Building an Arch package requires invoking *makepkg* with a *PKGBUILD* file.
-PKGBUILD file uses a *depends* variable to list those packages needed to employ the tool provided by the package.
+PKGBUILD file contains a *depends* variable which lists those packages that are needed to use tool provided by the package.

-It also uses a 'makedepends' variable which is a list of other packages that are needed to build the package.
+It also has a 'makedepends' variable which is a list of other packages that are needed to build the package. makepkg also assumes that any package listed in the *depends* variable must also be present to build the package.

-The only thing which causes a rebuild is a change to the package version - either because the underlying tool itself changed or because the packager manually forced a rebuild by changing the release version.
+However, once a package has been built, then the only thing which causes a rebuild is a change to the actual package version itself.
+This can be either because the version of the tool itself changed or because the packager manually changed the release version, thereby forcing a rebuild.

-If you ever needed to manually rebuild a package by bumping the release version, then something is clearly not quite right.
-If something triggered a rebuild, other than the package itself having an update, it would be better if this were done automatically rather than by hand.
+If you have ever needed to rebuild a package by manually bumping the release version, then something is not ideal.
+If something requires a rebuild, other than the package itself having an update, it would be far better if this is done automatically rather than by hand.

-This is what mkpkg helps with - it automates rebuilds when they are needed for some reason other than the tool / package version itself being newer.
+This is what mkpkg does.
+It automates rebuilds when they are needed for some reason other than the tool / package version itself being newer.
+As a simple example, if something depends on openssl and the last build was against 3.0.0, then it can be set to rebuild if openssl has been installed more recently version than when the last package build was done.
+It could also be set to rebuild if openssl has a minor version update like 3.1.x.

-To accomplish this mkpkg allows you to define a set of *triggers* that will cuase a rebuild.
+To accomplish this mkpkg allows you to define a set of *triggers* that will cause a rebuild.
-These are packages, or files,  that, well yes, trigger a rebuild whenever they change in a specified way.
-Simple.
+These are packages, or files,  that trigger a rebuild whenever they change in a specified way.
+Straightforward concept.

-The packager is responsible for making the list of those triggers which are appropriate.
+The packager is responsible for providing the list of appropriate triggers.

-The way to provide the these triggers is by adding a PKGBUILD array variable *_mkpkg_depends* which provides the list of conditions to trigger a rebuild.
+The way to provide the these triggers is by adding a PKGBUILD array variable *_mkpkg_depends* which provides the list of conditions that should trigger a rebuild.
 There are 2 ways to specify a trigger package: (1) a package name or (2) a package along with a requirement about its version.